stevenpall/create-release-branch-and-tag-action/README.md

 # create-release-branch-and-tag-action

-GitHub Action for creating a release branch and tag
+A GitHub Action for creating a new semver tag and release branch based on it